 Proceeds benefit Tennessee Golf Foundation

 This year we will host our first annual Pro-Veteran event called Operation 24.
 This 24 hour event will be held from 8:00 AM CT on June 19th through 8:00 AM CT June 20th at Sweetens Cove Golf Club in South Pittsburg, TN.
 The event will feature two separate formats.
-The first, a scramble with 20 teams comprised of 6 players: 1 PGA Professional, 1 PGA HOPE graduate, 1 PGA HOPE recruit, and 3 amateurs supporting the cause.
+The first, will be two 18 hole shotguns, with ten (10) teams in each wave.
+Each team will consist of 4 players.
+Teams can be composed of both amateurs and professionals, in any combination.
 Also as part of the event we have PGA Professionals volunteering to keep a single ball going for 24 hours.
 PGA Professionals from across the state will team up to stay up for those who stood up and play one ball continuously throughout the day and night.

 The mission of this event is to serve as a way to give back to our local veterans who are PGA HOPE graduates.
 In addition, it will bring awareness to the PGA HOPE program and serve as an avenue to get more veterans involved in the program in the future.

 Help us give back to our local veterans through golf by either making a one-time donation or by pledging a certain dollar amount per holes played throughout the 24 hour time period.
 What does that even mean?
 Well, we’re hoping that you would be willing to pledge your support by donating .10 cents, .25 cents or even $1 for every hole that ball completes.
 How many times can the PGA Professionals get that ball around the course…we don’t really know, but we’re looking forward to finding out.
 If that doesn’t interest you perhaps you would be willing to make a one time donation to help us change veterans lives, because every dollar we raise matters.